 Successful international expansion depends on making the right moves from day one.
-This is vital for foreign companies establishing a presence and operating payroll in Denmark – a European Union (EU) member with one of the strongest economies on the continent.
-At Bradford Jacobs, our Employer of Records (EOR) platform provides reliable solutions for companies wishing to establish their presence in the Danish economy.
+This is vital for foreign companies to establish a presence and operate payroll in Denmark – a European Union (EU) member with one of the strongest economies on the continent.
+At Bradford Jacobs, our Employer of Record (EOR) platform provides reliable solutions for companies wishing to establish their presence in the Danish economy.
 From the first steps of setting up operations to ensuring compliance with the local payroll laws and regulations, we offer dedicated Denmark Payroll solutions that can be personalized to your requirements.

-We aim to make business expansion easy.
+We aim to make your Global Expansion easy.
 At Bradford Jacobs, we navigate the administration of the Danish payroll system for you, and we also make the returns and associated payments for income tax and social security contributions directly from our payroll system to the local tax authorities.
 We do the work, so you do not have to.
-When expanding into a new country, you may encounter some challenges regarding payroll, but allow us to take the reins and answer any of your questions and concerns with our trusty guide on payroll for Denmark.
+When expanding into a new country, you may encounter some challenges regarding payroll, but allow us to take the reins and answer any of your questions and concerns with our trusty guide on the payroll for Denmark.

 What Denmark Payroll Options Are Available for Companies?

 Remote payroll – This option allows businesses to operate under a single payroll system, by adding employees in Denmark to your parent company’s payroll.
 However, these employees must operate under different regulations, which is likely to cause problems.
 Internal payroll – You may operate payroll for your subsidiary, especially if you are committed to growing your company’s presence in Denmark.
 However, this does require hiring dedicated HR staff who understand Danish employment and compliance laws.

 Denmark Payroll Services